Navigation auf uzh.ch

 Research project

 We have found that cerebellar neurons of zebrafish mutants for the ciliopathy genes cc2d2a and talpid3 have fewer primary cilia that are positive for the ciliary GTPase Arl13b at larval stages compared to wild type controls.
-However, this does not result in changes to cerebellar morphology.
+This does not result in changes to cerebellar morphology.
 These mutants do however show a dysregulated expression of genes that may regulate neuronal function, including genes encoding voltage-gated ion channel subunits and neurotransmitter receptor subunits.
 Furthermore, cc2d2a mutants show abnormal swimming behaviours.
-Together, this indicates that primary cilia in the zebrafish may be required for neural circuit function rather than development.
-Future directions for this project could involve a more detailed analysis of neural circuit function using transgenic zebrafish lines expressing neuron-specific genetically encoded calcium indicators.
+Together, this indicates that primary cilia in the zebrafish may be required for neural circuit function rather than development (Noble et al., 2024).Future directions for this project could involve a more detailed analysis of neural circuit function using transgenic zebrafish lines expressing neuron-specific genetically encoded calcium indicators.

 Research groups

-Principal investigators: Ruxandra Bachmann, Esther Stoeckli
+Principal investigators: Ruxandra Bachmann-Gagescu, Esther Stoeckli

-Platforms: HDDA, mesoSPIM
+Platforms: HDDS, mesoSPIM

 Publications